google-github-actions/deploy-cloud-functions/README.md

 - `build_environment_variables_file`: (Optional) Path to a local YAML file containing variables.
 See 'env_vars_file' for syntax.

+- `docker_repository`: (Optional) User managed repository created in Artifact Registry optionally with a customer managed encryption key.
+If specified, deployments will use Artifact Registry.
+If unspecified and the deployment is eligible to use Artifact Registry, GCF will create and use a repository named 'gcf-artifacts' for every deployed region.
+This is the repository to which the function docker image will be pushed after it is built by Cloud Build.

+- `kms_key_name`: (Optional) Resource name of a Google Cloud KMS crypto key used to encrypt/decrypt function resources.
+If specified, you must also provide an artifact registry repository using the `docker_repository` field that was created with the same key.

 - `credentials`: (**Deprecated**) This input is deprecated.
 See [auth section](https://github.com/google-github-actions/deploy-cloud-functions#via-google-github-actionsauth) for more details.
   Service account key to use for authentication.
 This should be the JSON formatted private key which can be exported from the Cloud Console.
 The